feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

      'module_temp_lag_1',
      'irradiation_lag_1']

-When we create lags, we introduce nan values for the first rows of the training data set, because there are no past values for those data points.
+When we create lag features, we introduce nan values for the first rows of the training data set, because there are no past values for those data points.
 We can impute those nan values with an arbitrary value as follows:

 .. code:: python